nutti/fake-bpy-module/docs/generate_modules.md

 # Generate Modules

-This document shows the procedure for generating module by yourself.
+This document shows the procedure for generating modules by yourself.
-You can choose the method to generate module.
+You can choose the method to generate modules.

 1. [Case 1: Use utility script](#case-1-use-utility-script)
 2. [Case 2: Do it yourself all procedures](#case-2-do-it-yourself-all-procedures)